simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 The people here know everything; they have heard everything.
-One can remember and disclose all things in the twilight: of "Nam-Yg" (heavenly letters)---the letters and sacred books which are falling from heaven; of rings of silver or turquoise which change their color as a sign of foreboding and warning; of *Si*, the stone bead, sent from heaven to guard the health; of the finding of objects which disappear afterward.
+One can remember and disclose all things in the twilight: of "Nam-Yg" (heavenly letters)---the letters and sacred books which are falling from heaven; of rings of silver or turquoise which change their color as a sign of foreboding and warning; of Si, the stone bead, sent from heaven to guard the health; of the finding of objects which disappear afterward.
 All this is known.

 - - - - -